yanisben-cpu/ESILV---Python-for-data-analysis---devoir-2021/README.md

 The notebook also attests of all the models that I have tested in this project.

 ### Conclusion
 In our case, Stochastic Gradient Boosting seemed to be the best model, with an accuracy of 96.8%, but a little bit better than the other ones.
-When we tried to test the models several times, there were some attempts where the Bagging model gave a better accuracy: the results are really close.
+When I tried to test the models several times, there were some attempts where the Bagging model gave a better accuracy: the results are really close.